The Tigris Ran Black: Trials and Triumphs of Literary Culture in Iraq

 Long before Iraq became its own nation, the Mesopotamian region was home to a vibrant and deeply rooted literary culture.
 The world’s oldest piece of fictional literature, the epic of Gilgamesh, was conceived in the south of the modern state.
 When the Abbasid Caliphs (750-1258 CE) established their capital in Baghdad, they collected works of literature, science, and philosophy from across the world into a “house of wisdom,” the Bayt al-Hikma, which rivaled the great library of Alexandria.
 Poets and scholars flocked to the city, further enriching the collection and imbuing the Cradle of Civilization with a love of knowledge and the written word that it has carried proudly to the modern day.

 However, Iraq’s literature has always been tied to its tumultuous politics.
-Those that seek to subjugate Iraq go for its erudite heart, starting with Hulagu Khan in 1258.
+Those who seek to subjugate Iraq go for its erudite heart, starting with Hulagu Khan in 1258.
 When the Mongol horde took the city, it targeted the grand Bayt al-Hikma, casting its books into the Tigris river, which witnesses say ran black with ink.
 In more recent history, Saddam Hussein attempted to use literature as a tool to bolster his regime and in doing so strangled the culture.
 Operation Iraqi Freedom in 2003 unfettered writers and heralded a new era of free expression, even as it wrought havoc on the country’s infrastructure and social fabric.
-When the Islamic State of Iraq and the Sham (ISIS) swept the country a decade later, its zealots attempted to erase all intellectual activity outside their narrow ideology.
+When the Islamic State of Iraq and Syria (ISIS) swept the country a decade later, its zealots attempted to erase all intellectual activity outside their narrow ideology.
 Today, literary culture is in recovery.
 Though still vulnerable to the machinations of clerics and politicians as well as the fickle boon of technology, Iraq’s literature survives, serving as a conduit for the traumas and hopes of the population.

 Navanti spoke to readers from the Yazidi, Arab, and Kurdish communities to explore how book culture has ebbed and flowed across Iraq’s modern history as the country was buffeted by political forces.